 When going gluten free you are going to come across all kinds of “gluten-free” replacement foods.
 Switching from eating regular cookies to now eating gluten-free cookies isn’t going to help you with your fat loss goals in any way.
 In fact, most “gluten-free” baked goods can have a worse glycemic reaction than the foods you were replacing in the first place.
 They can still be high in sugar, calories, and carbohydrates.
 They may be healthier from the inflammatory gluten perspective but they aren’t healthier from the lose fat perspective.

 The key isn’t just to find replacement treats for all your old treats…it’s to get rid of the mindless treats that are the cause of your weight gain in the first place.
 If your goal is fat loss then save your treat foods (even the gluten free ones) for once per week as a reward for eating clean all week.

 Is having some occasional gluten going to kill you or screw with your fat loss goals…definitely not.
 But, you’ll never know if you are sensitive to gluten or if eating gluten type foods too often is what’s keeping you from seeing progress with your goals unless you give going gluten free for a few weeks a solid try.

-If you’re looking for a plan to help you make that Gluten Free transition as easy as possible check out The New You Program.
-The Program has a ton of recipes (including gluten-free recipes) that will help you get gluten-free and see results fast!
+If you’re looking for a plan to help you make that Gluten Free transition as easy as possible check out my Coaching Program.

 Check out my Video Blog on the Truth about Gluten!